-Environmental consequences addressed in this section include the potential impacts of the Proposed Action and No Action Alternative on terrestrial biological resources.
+Environmental consequences addressed in this section include the potential impacts of the Proposed Action and No Action Alternative on terrestrial biological resources and include information obtained during 2021 and 2024 biological surveys.
 Impacts would be associated with proposed construction (e.g., ground-disturbing activities) and operations (e.g., aircraft idling and taxiing, maintenance activities, traffic, munitions storage), or would be caused by or result from project activities later in time (e.g., increased likelihood of non-native, invasive species moving into the area after disturbance).

 ESA Consultation.
-As a requirement under the ESA, federal agencies must ensure that their actions do not jeopardize the existence of any threatened or endangered species, nor adversely modify critical habitat.
+As a requirement under the ESA, federal agencies must ensure that their actions do not jeopardize the existence of any threatened or endangered species or adversely modify critical habitat.
 Additionally, the ESA prohibits the "taking" of threatened or endangered animals.
 Section 7 of the ESA establishes a consultation process with USFWS for listed species to evaluate effects of federal projects on protected species.

 To comply with Section 7 of the ESA, the DAF prepared a Biological Assessment to evaluate the effects of the Proposed Action on federally listed threatened and endangered species and designated critical habitat.
-The DAF is identifying specific conservation measures in consultation with the USFWS under Section 7 of the ESA.
-Agreed upon conservation measures will be included in Appendix B of the Final EIS.
+The DAF identified specific conservation measures in consultation with the USFWS under Section 7 of the ESA and received a Biological Opinion in February 2024.
+A summary of Section 7 consultation actions, conservation measures and the Biological Opinion are provided in Appendix B. The Biological Assessment also addresses effects from permanent loss of habitat to three federally listed species that are extirpated from Guam; the Guam Micronesian kingfisher (Halcyon cinnamomina cinnamomina [=Todiramphus cinnamominus]), Guam rail (Gallirallus owstoni), and Mariana crow (Corvus kubaryi).